ember-cli/broccoli-terser-sourcemap/README.md

   mangle: true,   // defaults to true
   compress: true, // defaults to true
   sourceMapIncludeSources: true // defaults to true
-  exclusion: [..] // array of globs, to not minify
+  exclude: [..] // array of globs, to not minify
   //...
   sourceMapConfig: {
     enabled: true, // defaults to true